 Education: A Master’s degree in Education or a related area is required.

-Experience: Five years experience as a professional educator in Missouri is required.
+Experience: Five years experience as a professional educator is required.
 Knowledge and experience analyzing standardized assessment data related to students with disabilities are required.
 Successful experience collaborating in a variety of teaming opportunities is required.

 Skills: Skill in presenting information through professional development activities is required.
 Strong oral and written communication skills, excellent interpersonal skills, and organizational skills, particularly in planning, are required.
 Computer literacy is required.
 The ability to establish rapport and effective working relationships with department staff, local school district personnel, and Regional Professional Development Center staff is required.
 Knowledge of research-based effective teaching strategies for general education and special education are required.
 Knowledge of professional development practices to improve student performance is required.
 A demonstrated knowledge of and background in the implementation of tiered instructional and/or behavioral models is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.